Maria Dikcis

 American Council of Learned Societies

-Dr. Maria Dikcis is an American Council of Learned Societies Leading Edge Fellow at City Bureau, a Pulitzer Prize-winning civic media and journalism lab.
-Previously, she was a College Fellow in the Department of English at Harvard University and a Researcher for the metaLAB (at) Harvard, where she supported the development of the AI Pedagogy Project.
-Prior to that she was a Postdoctoral Researcher at the University of Chicago, where she served as a Mass Incarceration and Policing Fellow at the Pozen Family Center for Human Rights and co-directed a Justice, Policy, and Culture Think Tank with the Prison + Neighborhood Arts/Education Project.
+Dr. Maria Dikcis is an American Council of Learned Societies Leading Edge Fellow.
+She is also currently an Editor and Researcher for the metaLAB (at) Harvard’s AI Pedagogy Project.
+Previously, she was a College Fellow in the Department of English at Harvard University and a Postdoctoral Researcher at the University of Chicago’s Pozen Family Center for Human Rights, where she co-directed a Justice, Policy, and Culture Think Tank with the Prison + Neighborhood Arts Project.

 Maria holds a PhD in English with a Graduate Certificate in Critical Theory from Northwestern University.
 Her research and teaching interests include twentieth and twenty-first century American literature, critical race and ethnic studies, poetry and poetics, digital media, and humanities-based approaches to artificial intelligence and data science.
-Her writing can be found in ASAP/Journal, Public Books, and The Cambridge Companion to American Poetry and Politics Since 1900, among other venues, and she served on the editorial staff of Chicago Review and RHINO Poetry.
+Her writing can be found in ASAP/Journal, Public Books, The Cambridge Companion to American Poetry and Politics Since 1900, and elsewhere, and she served on the editorial staff of the literary journals Chicago Review and RHINO Poetry.

-In recognition of her research, Maria has received the Andrew W. Mellon Foundation’s Humanities Without Walls Predoctoral Fellowship, the American Council of Learned Societies (ACLS) Emerging Voices Postdoctoral Fellowship, the National Endowment for the Humanities (NEH) grant for the inaugural Institute on Born-Digital Scholarly Publishing hosted by Brown University, and the Northwestern English Department’s Jean H. Hagstrum Prize for Best Dissertation.
+Maria’s dissertation, Ink, Wave, Signal, Code: Multiethnic American Poetry’s Media Ecologies After 1965, received the Northwestern English Department’s Jean H. Hagstrum Prize for Best Dissertation of the year.
+In recognition of her research, Maria was also awarded the Andrew W. Mellon Foundation’s Humanities Without Walls Predoctoral Fellowship, the American Council of Learned Societies Emerging Voices Postdoctoral Fellowship, and the National Endowment for the Humanities grant for the inaugural Institute on Born-Digital Scholarly Publishing hosted by Brown University.